AndreasHeger/CGATReport/doc/Glossary.rst

    :sorted:

    report
-      The restructured text directive supplied by the SphinxSqlPlot extension.
+      The restructured text directive supplied by CGAReport.

+   dataframe
+      A dictionary like data structure for tabular data.
+      Dataframes have been implemented in pandas_

+   hierarchical index
+      Rows (and columns) can be indexed in a pandas_ :term:`dataframe`.
+This indexing can be done on multiple levels.
+CGATReport uses a hierachical
+      index on rows to separate data sets.
+The first two levels are called :term:`track` and :term:`slice`.

    track
    tracks